 To obtain swipe access for these rooms or to learn more about the available assistive technology, please refer to the AL website.

 Yes.
-Assistance with photocopying, printing and POS devices is offered by library staff.
+Assistance with photocopying, printing and POS devices is offered by library staff by request for accommodation/accessibility purposes.
 Please note that library staff cannot, and should not, have access to network passwords – passwords must be entered by the user.
-Not applicable during campus closure.

 Yes.
 Library staff are able to assist users in retrieving print materials from shelves on request.
 Immediate requests will be accommodated as quickly as possible taking staffing levels into account.
 Whenever possible, users are encouraged to contact library staff at least 24 hours in advance with requests to retrieve materials.
 Call numbers for books and volume/issue/page numbers for journal articles must be provided with requests.
 Retrieved materials will be held behind the library service desk.